Hilton Chicago O’Hare Airport Hotel

 I made my way back to the terminal for my flight using the tunnel to terminal 2.

-The hotel has a great location since it is within the airport.
+The Hilton Chicago O’Hare Airport Hotel has a great location since it is within the airport.
 It makes for a great location when you have an early morning flight.
 In addition, the rate below $100 was comparable to the other airport hotels where you needed to take a shuttle so it was nice being right at the airport.
 The room was clean and I could sleep without interruption.
 The staff was polite.
 Overall the hotel was good for a quick overnight stay.